 Legalities in Spain

-There are various legalities in Spain that need to be completed when you come to live here.
-The important ones are getting your TIE or NIE in Barcelona and your social security number.
-Registering at the local town hall is a legal requirement also, and is called empadronamiento.
+There are various legalities in Spain that need to be completed when you first come to live here.
+The important ones are getting your TIE or NIE in Barcelona, your social security number and registering at the local town hall, which is called empadronamiento.

 NIE (Número de Identificación de Extranjero)